Google

 Take an inventory of your skills and experience.

 Make a list of your skills – whether they’re unique or more general.
 Think about your hobbies, interests, work history, talents, personality, knowledge, and expertise.
-This free skills inventory worksheet and this free personal skills inventory can help you get started.
+This free skills inventory worksheet can help you get started.
 Once you’ve got an inventory of your skills, provide some examples from your job history, so that your experience and skills match up.
-If you haven't done this before or you're not sure how to assess your background, my Discover Your Inner Consultant guide is actually custom-designed to help you develop a personal inventory for consulting.
+If you haven’t done this before or you’re not sure how to assess your background, my Discover Your Inner Consultant guide is actually custom-designed to help you develop a personal inventory for consulting.

 Note your opportunities.